-Mechanisms that will induce regeneration in skin wounds utilizing fibroblast lineages
+The core mission of the Driskell Laboratory is to investigate mechanisms that will induce regeneration in skin wounds utilizing fibroblast lineages.

 The story of scar formation in the skin starts with an infliction of a wound, which is essentially a newly created hole in the tissue that becomes filled with many different cell types.
 This includes migrating blood, mesenchymal cells (fibroblasts), epithelial cells which interact to form new tissue which rebuilds new tissue within the hole.
 The spatial and temporal interactions during this process is critical for repairing the tissue, which normally results in the formation of a scar.
 Interestingly, it is possible to modulate the repair process, thereby influencing the quality of repair, by controlling epithelial cells and fibroblasts as they enter the blood clot.